ziqq/flutter_contacts/README.md

 Contributions are welcome!
 If you find a bug or want a feature, please fill an issue.

-If you want to contribute code please create a pull request under the main branch.
+If you want to contribute code please create a pull request under the master branch.

 ## Credits